csswizardry/csswizardry.github.com/_posts/2025-08-18-low-and-mid-tier-mobile-for-the-real-world-2025.md

   * Samsung’s own chip is decidedly mid-range [^10] [^9]
 * **Memory/Storage:** 6–8 GB, UFS 2.2
   * More RAM than the A15
-  * Still much slower storage—think HTTP cache reads
+  * Still much slower storage — think HTTP cache reads
 * **Screen:** 6.4″ 120Hz AMOLED
   * Slightly smaller screen but faster refresh rate than the A15
 * **Support window:** four generations of OS updates and five years of security